Languages in the Majors

 - A relevant foreign language course can count for 1 course (5 MC) credit toward the Major.
 A foreign language is relevant when it is necessary to undertake research toward the capstone.

-- Cross-listing an advanced level language courses may be supported by the HOS and DD and submitted for CC approval, subject to the following conditions:
+- Cross-listing an advanced level language course may be supported by the HOS and DD and submitted for CC approval, subject to the following conditions:

 - The course proposal must be supported by the Language Coordinator, and for cross-listing in the Literature major by the HOS for Literature, whose decision will be based on ensuring (a) approximate general parity of content, method and approach (along with whatever translation component is felt pedagogically necessary) across different advanced level courses in languages other than English, (b) a sufficiently literary orientation to content, method and approach.